jayelinjiaqi/42_libft/README.md

 ---
 ## 📁 void *memcpy(void *dest, const void *src, size_t n);

+DESCRIPTION:
 The  memcpy()  function  copies  n bytes from memory area src to memory area dest.
 The memory areas must not overlap.
 Use memmove(3) if the memory areas do overlap.

+RETURN VALUE:
 The memcpy() function returns a pointer to dest.

 <pre> <code>